PX4/PX4-Autopilot/nuttx/drivers/README.txt

 	a block driver that can be mounted as a files system.
 See include/nuttx/ramdisk.h.

+ramlog.c
+	This is a driver that was intended to support debugging output, aka syslogging, when the normal serial output is not available.
+	For example, if you are using a telnet or USB serial console, the debug output will get lost.

+	This driver is similar to a pipe in that it saves the debugging output in a FIFO in RAM.
+It differs from a pipe in numerous details as needed to support logging.

+	This driver is built when CONFIG_RAMLOG is defined in the Nuttx configuration.

 rwbuffer.c
 	A facility that can be use by any block driver in-order to add writing buffering and read-ahead buffering.